Can a building skin behave like an animal skin?

-Work by Raphael Kay, Kevin Nitiema, with external guidance from Charlie Katrycz (UofT, Materials Engineering) and Benjamin Hatton (UofT, Materials Engineering).
+Work physically completed by Raphael Kay and Kevin Nitiema, with remarkable external guidance and mentorship from Charlie Katrycz (UofT, Materials Engineering) and Benjamin Hatton (UofT, Materials Engineering).

 Left: Artificial chromatophore expansion for adaptive shading in building skin (Kay et al., unpublished, 2020)

 Right: Biological chromatophore expansion for adaptive shading in Tilapia skin (Tomlinson et al., 2009)